dynamoose/dynamoose/Readme.md

 ##### Attribute Types

-Each key represent an attribute in the DynamoDB table.
+Each key represents an attribute in the DynamoDB table.
 The value of the key can either be the attribute type or an Object describing the attribute.

 Valid attribute types are: